qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/write_api_documentation.rst

 @param (only for methods and constructors):
 -------------------------------------------

-Describes a parameter.
-After the ``@param`` comes the name of the parameter.
-Afterwards the type follows in curly brackets (Example: ``{Integer}``), followed by the description text.
+Describes a parameter. ``@param`` is followed by the name of the parameter.
+Following that is the type in curly brackets (Example: ``{Integer}``), followed by the description text.
 Types are described more in detail in the next section.

 When the parameter is optional, the curly brackets include the default value in addition to the type.
 The default value implies the value that has to be passed in, in order to get the same effect as when omitting the parameter.
 Example: ``{Boolean ? true}``